TigerClips1/Origins-Pony/README.md

 ## Compiling  Requirements

 - First you need to install java 17/21.
-- Also you need a 64bit or 32bit computer to be able to compile.
+- Also, you need a 64bit or 32bit computer to be able to compile.

 - `Linux command to install java17/21.`
 -  Arch